 A great solution is to hop off the highway now and again for a quick play stop.
 Here is a round-up of kid tested pit stops that also offer some family fun along I-5 between Portland, Seattle and Bellingham.

 While these stops definitely won’t make your trip faster, they may just make getting there half the fun — or at least bearable.

 I-5 play stops between Seattle and Bellingham

 Note: Exits refer to a northbound route.
-If you’re taking the exact same exit, the numbers will be the same either way; however, in some cases a different exit may be quicker if you’re southbound.
+Exit numbers are the same either direction of travel; however, in some cases a different exit may be quicker if you’re southbound.
 The top link in each blurb links to a Google map.